 Smith, Holloway(born: 1896 - died: 1970)

 Holloway Smith arrived at Iowa State three years after Jack Trice died.
-Smith had played one year of football at Michigan State and the following year he became a right tackle on the Iowa team while working toward his bachelor's degree in agricultural education.
-Smith was an all-state lineman; he stood 6'4" and weighed around 220 pounds.
-He dominated on the football field, but that was not enough to surpass the Missouri Valley Conference agreement with southern opponents to not use colored players in their competitions.
+Smith had played one year of football at Michigan State before he became a right tackle on the Iowa team the following year while working toward his bachelor's degree in agricultural education.
+Smith was an all-state lineman who stood 6'4" and weighed around 220 pounds.
+He dominated on the football field, but he was unable to play in the Missouri Valley Conference's games with southern schools because of the Conference's agreement with southern opponents not to use colored players in their competitions.
 The black press referred to it as the "gentlemen's agreement" [source: F. M. Davis, "World of sports," Capital Plaindealer, 12/13/1936, p.
 7; note Smith's name is misspelled as "Hollingsworth"].
 In 1926 that agreement kept Holloway Smith out of three games.
-In 1927, he was only barred from the Missouri game, in spite of which, Smith had a good season and was named 3rd Team All-Missouri Conference.
+In 1927, he was only barred from the Missouri game and had a good season in which he was named 3rd Team All-Missouri Conference.

-After graduating from Iowa State in 1928, Holloway Smith was a school teacher in Marianna, AR.
-He was a boarder at the home of Henry and Anna Baker, according to the 1930 U.S. Federal Census.
+After graduating from Iowa State in 1928, Holloway Smith was a school teacher in Marianna, AR, where he boarded at the home of Henry and Anna Baker, according to the 1930 U.S. Federal Census.
 In 1935, he had lived in Louisville, KY, according to the 1940 U.S. Federal Census.
-By 1936, Holloway Smith was still a teacher when the African American newspapers proclaimed him the last Negro football player in the Big Six Conference with Oklahoma, Missouri, Iowa State, Kansas, Kansas State and Nebraska.
-Holloway Smith had moved on from his football days.
-While in Pine Bluff, AR in 1940, he was a teacher and he was also a National Youth Administration (NYA) worker, according to the 1940 U.S. Federal Census, and he would become the state NYA supervisor.
-Holloway, his wife, and his sister Bettie Smith, lived at 2020 Reeker Street in Pine Bluff.
+By 1936, Smith was still a teacher when the African American newspapers proclaimed him the last Negro football player in the Big Six Conference with Oklahoma, Missouri, Iowa State, Kansas, Kansas State, and Nebraska.
+He had moved on from his football days.
+While in Pine Bluff, AR in 1940, he was a teacher and also a National Youth Administration (NYA) worker, according to the 1940 U.S. Federal Census; he would later become the state NYA supervisor.
+Holloway, his wife, and his sister Bettie Smith lived at 2020 Reeker Street in Pine Bluff.

-Holloway Smith last lived to Reno, Nevada, where he died in January of 1970, according to the U.S. Social Security Death Index.
-Holloway Smith was born in Spottsville, KY, November 19, 1896, according to his WWI Draft Registration Card completed in Henderson, KY.
+Holloway Smith last lived to Reno, NV, where he died in January of 1970, according to the U.S. Social Security Death Index.
+Smith was born in Spottsville, KY November 19, 1896, according to his World War I Draft Registration Card, completed in Henderson, KY.
 He was the son of James and Harriett Smith, according to the 1900 U.S. Federal Census.
-He had been the husband of Eunice Smith who was born around 1902 in Jackson, Mississippi, according to the 1940 U.S. Federal Census.
+He had been the husband of Eunice Smith, who was born around 1902 in Jackson, MS, according to the 1940 U.S. Federal Census.